vectara/vectara-docs/www/docs/learn/question-answer/overview.md

 the *nearest question* to their own, so you can provide them with the authoritative answer from the "answer" side of the question-answer database.

-This approach may not offer the dynamic nature of Grounded Generation, but it allows you to establish tight controls over the types of questions that which users can ask and receive authorizative answers.
+This approach may not offer the dynamic nature of Retrieval Augmented Generation (RAG), but it allows you to establish tight controls over the types of questions that which users can ask and receive authorizative answers.
 These question-answer systems can be great for building RFP-answering systems for employees and FAQ lookups for customers.

 ## Format data for indexing

-When you send data to <Config v="names.product"/> for this use case, we recommend that you index the question in the `title` field and the answer to that question in the text content.
+When you send data to <Config v="names.product"/> for this use case, we recommend that you index the question in the `title` field and the answer to that question in the `text` content.
 For example:

 ```json showLineNumbers title="document.json"
 {